Afiaella/Predicting-Pneumonia-ML-Model/README.md

 ![image](https://github.com/mayooks/Predicting-Pneumonia-ML-Model/blob/main/Images/final_optimised_model_confustion_matrix.png)

 Model-1 is our best performing model.
 This was produced after performing trials in which the number of images from people with no pnuemonia and those with pnuemonia was 1341 and 3875 respectively.
-Even though this
+Even though class weights were used to normalise the data.
+The model from the first trail wrongly predicted 22% of the positive (pnuemonia) instances in the validation data and 28% of the negative instances(no pnuemonia).
+The confusion matrix for this model is shown below and the jupter notebook for this model can be found on here <a href="https://github.com/mayooks/Predicting-Pneumonia-ML-Model/blob/main/Notebooks/First_trial_notebook.ipynb">first trial notebook</a>

 ![image](https://github.com/mayooks/Predicting-Pneumonia-ML-Model/blob/main/Images/first_trial_model_performance.png)